 These are people with advanced degrees in finance and investment analysis who are paid full-time to pick stocks, and even they can’t beat the market.
-So what makes you think you can, year-over-year?

-Given the fact that fewer than 1 in 5 professional stockpickers were able to do that in just one year, I’d say that their — and your — chances of repeating this feat for the next 30 or 40 years are virtually zero.
+Given the fact that fewer than 1 in 5 professional stockpickers were able to do that in just one year, I’d say that their — and your — chances of repeating this feat for the next 30 or 40 years (or whenever you want to access your stock portfolio) are virtually zero.

 🙋 If You Can’t Beat It, Join It.

 So since you can’t reasonably expect to beat the market over the long-term, what’s the solution here?
 Join it.

 Find a system where you can invest the money you make into a platform where you can more or less match the market’s performance with your investments

 “Set it and forget it,” so to speak.

 Thankfully, the rise of ETFs has made it very easy to do just this.

 An ETF is an exchanged-traded fund.